 - Starter: This plan is for those who want to save money while getting a fair number of channels.
 The Starter plan includes a great variety of channels for the family, and you’ll have 250 hours of DVR storage to share.

-- Elie: The Elite plan gives you the most channels a live TV streaming service can offer.
-You'll get 50 sports channels and 1,000 hours of DVR storage to record all of the sporting events.
+- Elite: The Elite plan gives you the most channels a live TV streaming service offers.
+You’ll get 50 sports channels and 1,000 hours of DVR storage to record all of the sporting events.

 DISH TV is for the Olympic fans who want satellite TV

 |America's Top 120||$69.99/mo.°||190||View Plan|